Deritend: History

 Deritend was a crossing point of the River Rea before Birmingham was of any significance.
 When Peter de Bermingham obtained a charter for a market around 1156 the area to the west of the crossing, Digbeth and beyond, grew into what is now Birmingham.
 Deritend (in the past called Der-yat-end, possibly Deer Gate End) was across the river towards Warwick in the parish of Aston.

 Deritend is first mentioned in 1276 when it is reported that an area on the road in the town of Birmingham encroached into an area of land in the parish of Aston.
 The first mention of Deritend by name is by Sir John de Birmyneham in 1381, who refers to it as 'Duryzatehende'.
 A further variation occurs in 1430, in a legal record, written in Latin, where it appears as "Durghzatende iuxta Brymyngeham".
-The letter after the "gh" does not exist in modern English, & differs from the preceding "g".
+The letter after the "gh" does not exist in modern English, and differs from the preceding "g".